fmerian/swipe-this/README.md

 ### publishing changes

-Install the Mintlify Github App to autopropagate changes from your repo to your deployment.
+Install the Mintlify Github App to auto propagate changes from your repo to your deployment.
 Changes will be deployed to production automatically after pushing to the `main` branch.
 Find the link to install on your dashboard.

 **troubleshooting**